JQFAQ/JqueryGridColumnEnhancer/README.md

 $("#developers-local").columnResize({ EnableColumnHeaderContextMenu: true });

 This table header context menu allows you to hide or show specific columns, also it prevents all columns from getting hidden.

+The context menu utility we are using to implement the context menu can be downloaded from http://medialize.github.com/jQuery-contextMenu/